prathyand/NeuralNet-From-Scratch/README.md

-## Problem 1:

-### Problem statement:
+## KNN from scratch:

-Our goal is to implement KNN classifier from scratch using Python Numpy library, and test the performance of the classifier with sklearn's Knn classifier for Iris and Digits dataset
+The goal is to implement KNN classifier from scratch using Python Numpy library, and test the performance of the classifier with sklearn's Knn classifier for Iris and Digits dataset

 ### Approach:
 We have to mainly implement the functions 'fit' and 'predict' for the given skeleton code of KNN classifier.
 KNN model training is very simple as KNN simply 'remembers' all the training examples.
 So the fit method simply stores the inputs X(features) and y(labels) to local class variables.